Juan Rodríguez (footballer, born 2005): Club career

 Rodríguez started his career with Huracán de San Ramón before joining the youth academy of Peñarol.
 In January 2024, he joined Boston River on a season-long loan deal.

 On 1 September 2025, Rodríguez joined Italian Serie A club Cagliari on a five-year contract.
+He scored his first goal on 24 May 2026 in a 2–1 league win over AC Milan, securing his club's first away victory against the latter since 1997.

 International career

 In August 2022, Rodríguez was called up to the Uruguay under-18 team for a friendly tournament which was held in Japan.
-In May 2024, Uruguay A' team head coach Diego Pérez called up Rodríguez for the team's first ever match.
+In May 2024, Uruguay local team head coach Diego Pérez called up Rodríguez for the team's first ever match.

 In November 2024, Rodríguez received his first call-up to the Uruguay national team when head coach Marcelo Bielsa included him in the squad for the 2026 FIFA World Cup qualification matches against Colombia and Brazil.
 In January 2025, he was named in Uruguay's 23-man squad for the 2025 South American U-20 Championship.

+Rodríguez was one of the 26 players who were called up with the Uruguay national team by head coach Diego Forlán for the friendly matches against Japan, South Korea, and India on 24 September, 28 September, and 6 October 2026 respectively.

 Personal life

 Rodríguez idolized Lionel Messi, Diego Forlán, Luis Suárez and Edinson Cavani in the early part of his youth career as he played as a forward.
-Since moving to the centre-back position, he consider Virgil van Dijk and José María Giménez as his references.
+Since moving to the centre-back position, he considers Virgil van Dijk and José María Giménez as his references.